Are You Struggling To Co-Parent And Mutually Support Your Children?

 If money still is an issue, you can talk with your BPS therapist to see if they work on a sliding scale.
 They may also be able to help you find other lower cost resources in the community.

-We encourage you to schedule an initial assessment with Dr. Jan Hittelman.
-Jan will work with you to determine what your specific issues are and ensure a good match between you, your ex and a BPS therapist in terms of personality, style and expertise.
+We encourage you to schedule an initial assessment with a BPS therapist, trained by BPS Director, Dr. Jan Hittelman.
+We will work with you to determine what your specific issues are and ensure a good match between you, your ex and a BPS therapist in terms of personality, style and expertise.

 You can also check out our free, online therapist directory, which will match you with a therapist who has expertise working with co-parenting issues.